 She was a cofounder the LPGA Tour in 1950, and later was a cofounder of the LPGA's teaching division.
 Smith served as LPGA president from 1958-60, and organized the first senior women's professional tournament, the Marilynn Smith Founders Classic.

 Smith's first win on the LPGA Tour was the 1954 Fort Wayne Open, and her last was the 1972 Pabst Ladies Classic.
-She played LPGA events in every decade from the '50s to the '80s, last appearing on Tour in 1985.
+She played LPGA tournaments in every decade from the 1950s to the 1980s, last appearing on Tour in 1985.

 Along the way, Smith won a pair of majors, back-to-back Titleholders championships in 1963-64, and 21 tournaments total.
-She finished fourth on the money list three times, and was in the Top 10 nine times.
+She finished as high as fourth on the money list three times, and was in the Top 10 nine times.

 In 2000, Smith was one of the six inaugural inductees into the LPGA Teaching and Club Professional Hall of Fame.
 And in 2006, she was inducted into the World Golf Hall of Fame after being voted in through the Lifetime Achievement category.